Wednesday, April 19, 2017 1:11 PM

 Spring time offers great oppurtunities for some great

-in 4-6 feet of water.
-Minnows or jigs are the normal choices
+in brush piles in 4-6 feet of water.
+Minnows or jigs are the

 For bass, try fishing soft plastics around the cypress trees or